Shedding the Bits: Pushing the Boundaries of Quantization with Minifloats on FPGAs: Experimental Setup

-\textbf{Implementation details.} Our code is implemented in PyTorch, utilizing the Brevitas library~\cite{brevitas} for post-training integer and minifloat quantization.
+We focus our experiments on three deep learning-based vision models: ResNet-18~\cite{7780459}, MobileNetV2~\cite{8578572}, and ViT-B-32~\cite{dosovitskiy2020vit} on the ImageNet-1K dataset~\cite{deng2009imagenet}.
+Our code is implemented in PyTorch, utilizing the Brevitas library for post-training integer and minifloat quantization~\cite{brevitas}.
 We restrict our experiments to signed representations with $z$ set to $0$, a choice widely adopted to mitigate computational overhead during the inference process~\cite{tuq}.
-We allocate the first and last layers to utilize \code{INT8} for integer quantization and the \code{FP8} format with 3-bit exponent and 4-bit mantissa for minifloat quantization since these layers are sensitive to quantization~\cite{Zhao2019ImprovingNN, Choi2018PACTPC}.
-In line with previous work~\cite{pmlr-v139-hubara21a}, we utilize a small calibration dataset of 1000 images for activation calibration, bias correction, learned rounding, and GPTQ.
+We quantize the first and last layers in the \code{INT8} and \code{E3M4} formats for integer and minifloat quantization, respectively, since these layers are sensitive to quantization~\cite{Zhao2019ImprovingNN, Choi2018PACTPC}.
+In line with previous work~\cite{pmlr-v139-hubara21a}, we use a small calibration dataset of 1000 images for activation calibration, bias correction, learned rounding, and GPTQ.

-We introduce several enhancements to the original implementations for various PTQ techniques.
-For cross-layer equalization, we extend the original implementation to include layers across residual connections, based on the considerations made in~\cite{presentation}.
-A potential side effect of cross-layer equalization can be the emergence of high-magnitude biases, which can compromise quantization.
-To overcome this, we incorporate a heuristic, adapted from AMD Vitis AI~\cite{vitis_ai}, that considers biases in the computation of the optimal scaling values.
-Additionally, for GPTQ, we generalize the original algorithm's functionality to support convolution-based networks, including group-wise convolutions.

-\textbf{Hyperparameters.} We consider a wide range of data types, spanning from 3-bit to 8-bit formats, for both weights and activations in Convolutional (Conv), Linear (FC), and General Matrix Multiplication (GEMM) layers.
-We maintain activation bit-widths equal to or greater than the corresponding weight bit-widths.
-In the minifloat case, we keep the same number of mantissa bits and exponent bits across all network layers.
-We conduct a thorough design-space exploration, experimenting with all combinations of mantissa and exponent bits for a given target bit-width.
+We consider data types spanning 3 to 8-bit formats for both weights and activations in convolutional, linear, and general matrix multiplication layers.
+We keep the same number of mantissa and exponent bits across all network layers.
+We conduct a thorough \emph{design-space exploration}, experimenting with all combinations of mantissa and exponent bits for a given target bit-width, and report the configurations corresponding to the best model accuracy.
 Our experiments encompass both per-tensor and per-channel weight scaling with scaling factors preserved in \code{FP32} format.
-For a given experiment, we apply either GPTQ or learned rounding, but not both at the same time, while all other PTQ methods can be enabled concurrently.
-For SmoothQuant, we set the factor $\alpha$ to $0.5$ for all our experiments.
+For a given experiment, we apply either GPTQ or learned rounding but not both, while all other PTQ methods can be enabled concurrently.